FW6 Series Hardware Overview

 There are 5 options for the CPU.
 There is an Intel Celeron 3867U, an Intel i3 8130U, an Intel i5 7200U, an Intel i5 8250U, and an Intel i7-8550U.
 All of these CPUs have built in support for Intel’s AES-NI hardware encryption.

 The FW6 series uses low voltage DDR4L 1.2V memory.
 There are 2 SO-DIMM sockets for memory, but only 1 module needs to be inserted for the system to function.
 If only using one memory module, it can be placed in the top or bottom slot.
 More information can be found at this link.

 The WiFi module socket is underneath the mSATA socket.
 When using the WiFi module, it must be inserted first and the antennas connected before the mSATA module is inserted.

 The Antennas can be mounted to the chassis via the pre-drilled chassis holes on the front panel (as called out in the above picture).

-Note that the wifi module, while PCIe in form factor, operates over USB channel communication, limiting functionality as compared to PCIe modules.
+Note that the WAP01K Wifi kit, while PCIe in form factor, operates over USB channel communication, limiting functionality as compared to PCIe modules.